sogeuni/contents/_abs/writingscripts.md

 **Home Directory Listing**

 Perform a recursive directory listing on the user's home directory and save the information to a file.
 Compress the file, have the script prompt the user to insert a USB flash drive, then press **ENTER**.
-Finally, save the file to the flash drive after making certain the flash drive has properly mounted by parsing the output of [[system#^DFREF|df]].
+Finally, save the file to the flash drive after making certain the flash drive has properly mounted by parsing the output of [[system-and-administrative-commands#^DFREF|df]].
 Note that the flash drive must be _unmounted_ before it is removed.

 **Converting [[loops#^FORLOOPREF1|for]] loops to [[loops#^WHILELOOPREF|while]] and [[loops#^UNTILLOOPREF|until]] loops**